CASE STUDY

 After SBSS was modeled within JANUS Studio® engine (intermediate model construction), TSRI’s modernization engineers began an iterative process of applying rules and tuning to the engine to output the transformed system in the target language from the intermediate language according to the Air Force’s specifications.

-The target, as defined by the customer, was a mid-tier Java environment, including Unix Shell Scripting, Red Hat Enterprise Linux® operating system, Apache web servers, JBoss, and Oracle RDBMS on the AWS GovCloud (US).
+The target, as defined by the customer, was a mid-tier Java environment, including Unix Shell Scripting, Red Hat Enterprise Linux® operating system, Apache web servers, JBoss, and Oracle RDBMS on the AWS GovCloud (US) Cloud One.

-During the project, the Unisys COBOL network database code was transformed to 1.7 million lines of COBOL with SQL.
+During the project, the Unisys COBOL hirarchical network database code was transformed to 1.3 million lines of COBOL with SQL.
 TSRI then transformed this COBOL/SQL code to a Java target on AWS along with the rest of the application code.

-The SBSS transformation resulted in 7.9 million total lines of Java code—a large expansion from the original 3 million lines of COBOL (1.3 million source lines of code and 1.7 million lines of code from the database transformation).
-This is a common result for a first-pass transformation due to the expansion of copybooks and other cut-and-paste portions of the application.
+The SBSS transformation resulted in 7.9 million total lines of Java code - a large expansion from the original 1.3 million lines of COBOL.
+This is a common result for a first-pass transformation and where other transformation solutions stop, due to the expansion of copybooks and other cut-and-paste portions of the application.
 TSRI used its proprietary automated refactoring capability to reduce the size of output code through the following refactoring methods:

 Identical Record Consolidation